siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Relation-Aware Addition.md

 ## Descriptor Structure

 An interaction descriptor may encode angular, hyperbolic, weighted, tangential, or otherwise structured relation data.
-The formal requirement is not that every descriptor be commutative, scalar, or associative.
-The formal requirement is
-admissibility: the joined value must remain an ultrareal.
+It need not be commutative, scalar, or associative in advance.
+The formal requirement is admissibility: the result must remain an ultrareal.

-The important order is the closure proof:
+The important order in the natural scalar case is the closure proof:

 $$
 u,v\in\mathbb R_{\ge0}